speed987185/own-db-project/README.md

-# 🍓 Pi Cloud Server
+# Pi Cloud Server

-## A alternative to big data bases for personal uses
+## A alternative to big databases for our personal uses

 **Version:** 1.0.0
 **Author:** Your Name